 - For use by affiliate, subsidiary or parent company.

-The AFRMM Merchant Marine Renewal Tax benefit that is applicable to shipping companies is described in Note 5.
+The AFRMM Merchant Marine Renewal Tax benefit that is applicable to shipping companies is described in Note 4 of the Financial Statements.
 As it does not meet the requirements for recognition as subsidized revenue in the income statement, a counterpart to the benefit registered as an asset is recorded as a specific liability to the Company.

-Note 5 of the Financial Statements of 2Q14: LEGISLATION APPLICABLE TO SHIPPING COMPANIES
+Note nº 4 of the Financial Statements: LEGISLATION APPLICABLE TO SHIPPING COMPANIES

 The AFRMM is a benefit available to all Brazilian shipping companies that own or operate chartered vessels, and it is regulated by Law 10,893/2004 and other specific legislation applicable to the sector.